noahbenson/neuropythy/README.md

 ### Optional Dependencies

- * **[python-igraph &ge; 0.7.1](http://igraph.org/python/)**.
-You can only create graph objects from cortical surface meshes if you have installed the [python-igraph](http://igraph.org/python/) library; it is not required otherwise.
  * **[Matplotlib &ge; 1.5.3](http://matplitlib.org/)**.
-A few functions for plotting cortical maps are defined in the neuropythy.cortex package.
+A few functions for plotting cortical maps are defined in the neuropythy.graphics package.
 These are not defined if matplotlib is not imported successfully.
-The functions in question are cortex_plot, vertex_angle_color, vertex_eccen_color, and a few helper functions.
+The primary interface to this functionality is the neuropythy.graphics.cortex_plot as well as some helper functions and colormaps.
  * **[Java &ge; 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)**.
    The registration algorithm employed by the register_retinotopy command is performed by a Java library embedded in the neuropythy Python library.
 This library is the